AtanasRaykovPapucharov/CodeAndGames/README.md

 **Games&Code** is a [JavaScript](https://www.javascript.com/ "JavaScript") single-page application with [Navigo](https://github.com/krasimir/navigo "Navigo"), [jQuery](http://jquery.com/"jQuery"), [Handlebars](http://handlebarsjs.com/ "Handlebars") and [SystemJS](https://github.com/systemjs/systemjs "SystemJS").
 App works with [NodeJS](https://nodejs.org/ "NodeJS") as a server and [MongoDB](https://www.mongodb.com/ "MongoDB") as a database.

+This app is a blog for games and programming.
+A user could see all blog posts and all games, could play some games, could sign up and sign in.
+A signed in user has a profile.
+A signed in user could add new blog post, add a new game, likes, comments and bookmarks.

 Inside the database there are three collections: Users, Blogs and Games.

 **User**s collection contains objects like this: